LiorZ/hdac8_thesis/thesis.rst

 Threading the peptide
 ......................

 	In the Methods section we've discussed the reasons that led us to use primarily extended conformations as the starting structure for the peptide.
-We verified this hypothesis in a simulation that incorporated threading sequences of peptides onto the existing starting structure from *2v5w* with a parameter set that's identical to simulation 9 that achieved the best performance in terms of Pearson's correlation:
+We verified this hypothesis in a simulation that incorporated the threading of peptides onto the existing starting structure from *2v5w* with a parameter-set that's identical to simulation 9 that achieved the best performance in terms of Pearson's correlation coefficient:

 	* Pearson's Correlation coefficient:
 		* Interface score: -0.784